onemoresuza/home-manager/MAINTAINING.md

    - This ensures automated flake.lock updates run on the current stable branch
    - Note: We only maintain CI for the latest stable release, not older releases

-2. **.github/dependabot.yml** (on master)
-   - Replace the old stable branch with the new release branch
-   - Example: When creating `release-25.11`, update the target-branch from:

-     ```yaml
-     - package-ecosystem: "github-actions"
-       directory: "/"
-       target-branch: "release-25.05"
-       schedule:
-         interval: "weekly"
-       commit-message:
-         prefix: "ci:"
-     ```

-     to:

-     ```yaml
-     - package-ecosystem: "github-actions"
-       directory: "/"
-       target-branch: "release-25.11"
-       schedule:
-         interval: "weekly"
-       commit-message:
-         prefix: "ci:"
-     ```

-   - This ensures automated dependency updates for GitHub Actions on the current stable branch
-   - Note: We only maintain dependabot for the latest stable release, not older releases

 **Important**: CI workflows are executed from master, so this change must be committed to the master branch.